 Holiday entitlement will continue to accrue during paternity leave.
-If your paternity leave continues into the next holiday year, any remaining holiday that cannot reasonably be taken before your paternity leave can be carried over to the next holiday year and must be taken immediately before returning to work unless your manager agrees otherwise.
+If you are unable to take some or all of your statutory holiday entitlement as a result of taking a period of paternity leave, you will be entitled to carry forward up to 28 days of your untaken leave into the following leave year.
+Carry over holiday must be taken immediately before returning to work unless your manager agrees otherwise.
 You should try to limit carry over to one week's holiday or less.
 Carry over of more than one week is at your manager's discretion.